marcinguy/LOP-wiedergaenger/README.md

 (gdb)

-I dont fullfill the gadget constraints $rax to be NULL, hence the funny error above.
+I don't fullfill the gadget constraints $rax to be NULL, hence the funny error above.
 You can see however that the execution flow was taken over.
 With the right One RCE gadget a successful shell would be spawned and/or desired code would be executed.